A person holding their credit card in front of their laptop screen showing a sale online - MAP Policies and Holiday Sales: The Discount Dilemma

 MAP Policies and Holiday Sales: The Discount Dilemma

-Major sales events like Mother's Day, Independence Day, Memorial Day, Black Friday and Cyber Monday can make or break an online retailer’s profitability.
+Major sales events like Mother's Day, Independence Day, Memorial Day, Black Friday, Cyber Monday, and Christmas can make or break an online retailer’s profitability.

 With how critical these holidays are, brands are faced with a conundrum: should they allow their resellers to violate MAP during these sales extravaganzas, or should they uphold their MAP policies without exception?
 “MAP holidays” can be a useful tool in a brand’s toolbelt, but brands must tread carefully when allowing resellers to break MAP.